xiaoniuniu89/Sudoku-P3/README.md

 # Logic Flow

 When the program begins, the main game loop begins.
 The user must select a difficulty.
-Based on the difficulty, two instances of the Board class is generated, 1 unsolved and 1 solved.
+Based on the difficulty, two instances of the Board class are generated, 1 unsolved and 1 solved.
 Then the game timer starts.

 The user must enter a valid cell and then select a number between 1-9 or "h" for a hint.